Do you want to grow your organization or improve certain processes? And are you still doubting whether you need an ERP or a CRM system?

 The key functions of an ERP system at a glance:

 As you can see, there are many diverse functions!
+Want more explanation on each of these functionalities?
+Discover it now on our ERP modules page.

 The main functions of a CRM system:

-Below is an example of what a CRM system looks like.
-In the picture, you can see that all your contacts are grouped together in an orderly list (nice and clear, right?!).
+Get a list with suitable CRM systemsBelow is an example of what a CRM system looks like.
+In the picture, you can see that all your contacts are grouped together in an orderly list.
 You can also see the data per contact.
 As you can see, your contact data is the core of a CRM system.

 Want more information about a contact?
 Then click on your contact to go to your extended customer card.
 Here you'll find information about your contact's lead status and communication history.
+We took Microsoft's CRM as an example to show you how such a customer card looks like:

 These are the main benefits of a CRM system: